Non-Hermitian curved space via inverted wave equation: Asymmetric transmission to shunt the wave direction

-With an envelope-back derivation, one finds that for a complex conjugate medium, wave fronts can be swapped to achieve reciprocality~[see Sec.
+With an envelope-back derivation, one finds that for a complex conjugate medium, wave fronts can be swapped to achieve reversal transmission~[see Sec.
 2, Supplement 1, cf. Figs.~1(a-d)].
-That being said, the very same medium will mold the inverted wave front from the other side different than the original one, and is henceforth \emph{nonreciprocal} itself~\cite{FanY2025Passive}.
-Then we can only design a unidirectional isolator to shunt the wave vector to a specific direction, i.e., in one direction to shape the wave as predicted but not in the other direction.
-Fortunately this scenario still boils down to the phase converter in Subsec.~3\ref{subsec:phase}.
+That being said, the very same medium will mold the inverted wave front from the other side different than the original one, and henceforth produces \emph{asymmetric} transmission itself~\cite{FanY2025Passive} similar to \cite{MaG2024Unidirectional}.
+Then we can only design a unidirectional isolator~\cite{Jalas2013} to shunt the wave vector to a specific direction, i.e., in one direction to shape the wave as predicted but not in the other direction.
+It is noted that our asymmetric isolator works in mode conversion and does maintains Lorentz reciprocity~\cite{Caloz2018EM_Nonreciprocity, Zangwill2013}, which is formally preserved in our linear, time-invariant, scalar media.
+Fortunately this scenario still boils down to the phase converter in Subsec.~\ref{subsec:phase}.
 Therefore, for a predefined wave phase of an obliquely exit vector defined by exit angle $\theta$,

 Thus one may design a NH medium under the periodic boundary condition along vertical $y$ axis, so as to mold such a shunt phase.
 However, the predicted shunting turns out to work only for discrete exit angle $\theta$,